-Research Summary and Critique (10 points) Due October 3rd, 2021 by 11:59pm EST via Moodle
+Research Summary and Critique (10 points) Due by February 20th at 11:59pm via Moodle

 Brevity is a skill.
-For this assignment, you will write a one-page memo to your instructors that highlights key information from a qualitative research study from your area of interest (e.g. restorative justice, peacebuilding, environmental activism, organizational behavior).
+For this assignment, you will write a one to two page memo to your instructor that highlights key information from a qualitative research study from your area of interest (e.g. restorative justice, peacebuilding, environmental activism, organizational behavior).
 The research study can be written, arts-based, or in other media.
 Please select a study that relates to the topic you are considering for your final proposal.
 Here is a great resource on writing memos.
-Address your one-page memo to the research faculty team.
-Organize the memo as you wish, but be sure to address the following topics."
+Address your memo to the research faculty team.
+Organize the memo as you wish, but be sure to address the following topics: